Shia LaBeouf Is Bested By 4chan Trolls Yet Again

 — Shia LaBeouf (@thecampaignbook) March 22, 2017

 LaBeouf chose the Foundation of Art and Creative Technology in Liverpool for the project’s next location.
 LaBeouf explained to FACT that “events have shown that America is not safe enough for this artwork to exist.”
-The irony is palpable, as LaBeouf’s “He Will Not Divide Us” art project is an effort to show solidarity among citizens, and instead has encountered a relentless barrage of sabotage.
+The irony is palpable, as LaBeouf’s “He Will Not Divide Us” art project is an effort to show solidarity among citizens, and instead, he has encountered a relentless barrage of sabotage.
 LaBeouf announced that the project would move overseas in light of 4chan’s antics.

 https://t.co/7y83TPB4d1 has been adopted by @FACT_Liverpool https://t.co/Fw2mRfuYxr